doublecubed/Bubble-Popcore/README.md

 -- CURRENTLY MISSING FEATURES:
-* Bubbles cannot spawn in top layer (work in progress)
 * Level-up and score system
 * Pause button not operational
 * In game pop-ups not present
 * There is no lose state

+-- KNOWN BUGS
+* Bubbles cannot spawn in top layer.
+Top layer can be targeted, but MoveState somehow takes the LandingCell as null.
+This is being investigated.

 -- HOW THE CODEBASE WORKS: